RandomVoid/AuthMonitor/README.md

 # AuthMonitor

 Linux shell tool that will power off computer after nth incorrect login attempt.
 If you use disk encryption, which is strongly recommended, in most cases the password used for disk encryption is much stronger than user password, so this script can be used as additional protection when notebook is lost or stolen.
 If you don't use disk encryption it won't be useful for you.

 ## How it works

 This is a simple script that can be attached to PAM to log success and failed login attempts.
 On each failed attempt it checks if maximum number of attempts has been reached.
 If so it powers off the computer.

+This is a simple script that can be attached to PAM to log success and failed login attempts.
+On each failed attempt it checks if the maximum number of attempts has been reached.
+If so it powers off the computer.

-This tool has been created which single user environment in mind, so it's not monitoring login attempts separately for different users.
+This tool has been created with a single user environment in mind, so it's not monitoring login attempts separately for different users.

 And the most important thing: **DO NOT USE IT ON SERVERS!**

 ## Installation

 Following instruction has been created and tested on Ubuntu 21.04.

 1. Run the installation script.
 It will copy script to `/usr/local/bin/` and configuration to `/etc/default/`:

 ```
 sudo ./install.sh
 ```

 2. Create a backup of PAM configuration file:

 ```
 sudo cp /etc/pam.d/common-auth /etc/pam.d/common-auth.bak
 ```

-3. Open `/etc/pam.d/common-auth` in text editor and change:
+3. Open `/etc/pam.d/common-auth` in the text editor and change:

 ```
 # here are the per-package modules (the "Primary" block)
 auth    [success=1 default=ignore]      pam_unix.so nullok_secure